-Since our early years, when we became the first college in the United States to admit students regardless of race (1835) and to grant degrees to women in a coeducational program (1837), Oberlin College has been committed to access and to forging a diverse and inclusive community.
+Since our founding in 1833, Oberlin has been at the forefront of social change.
+Our history includes being the first college in the United States to admit students regardless of race (1835) and to grant degrees to women in a coeducational program (1837).
+Today, Oberlin remains committed to access and to forging a diverse and inclusive community.
 As part of this mission, Oberlin is a proud partner of QuestBridge National College Match.

 QuestBridge is a national nonprofit founded in 1994 that connects bright, motivated, low-income youth with leading colleges and opportunities.
 Working with highly selective colleges and universities, QuestBridge aims to increase the percentage of talented low-income students attending top colleges and to support them through their college journeys and beyond.